AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-15-difference-stubs-mocks-fakes-spies/difference-stubs-mocks-fakes-spies.md

 A spy lets us verify what functions were called, with what arguments, when, and how often.

-For example, let's take a repository class, which does not have an interface associated with it.
+For example, let's take a repository class which does not have an interface associated with it.

 ```csharp
 public class RepositorySpy : IRepository